AlexanderGeorgiou/odin-recipes/README.md

-Recipes project on a single static web page.
+Recipes project on a multi non dynamic  web page.